johannaclary/JohannaClary/README.md

 👋 Hi, I’m Johanna

-I’m a GTM and Customer Success leader working at the intersection of AI, SaaS, and enterprise adoption.
+I’m a GTM, Sales and Customer Success leader working at the intersection of AI, SaaS, and enterprise adoption.

 I work closely with product and engineering teams to translate technical capabilities into real customer outcomes — designing onboarding, adoption, and expansion workflows that drive usage and growth.